The Complete Guide to Performance Exhaust Upgrades

 Piper

 Ever popular among owners of Vauxhall and Ford are Piper exhausts.
-With a rorty sound to match some hooligan hot hatches, Piper have long been the go-to choice if you like your car with a blue oval or griffin on the badge.
+With a rorty sound to match some hot hatches, Piper have long been the go-to choice if you like your car with a blue oval or griffin on the badge.
 They have some deep and enduring love for British motoring as well with an interesting range of retro exhausts for retro cars.

 HKS

-Part of the range they offer is exhausts.
-HKS offer a lot of axle-back type systems which come with the rear-most silencers and pipework.
+HKS have been around since 1973 and are huge in the world of Japanese tuning.
+You can be forgiven for not having heard of them if you are not into that scene, HKS offer a lot of axle-back type systems which come with the rear-most silencers and pipework.
 Because they are from Japan they cover some JDM applications which few or no western manufacturers cover.

 Leave a Reply